Information about the new Graduate Route

 If the course required ATAS clearance you would need to obtain this before commencing study.

-You are able to work whilst waiting to apply for the Graduate Route or while waiting for a decision.
+As long as you have completed your course (this would be either the end date of the course as stated on your orignal CAS OR a later end date if you have had a course extension/resit- whichever is the later) you are able to work full time whilst waiting to apply for the Graduate Route or while waiting for a decision.
 However, until you have formal notification from UKVI stating your Graduate visa has been granted, you are still bound under the working regulations of your previous Student or Tier 4 visa.

 Under the Student/Tier 4 visa regulations, there are certain types of work that you cannot do.
 These include: